Certification Renewal,

 Certification Emeritus Status

 - CERs / CDRs / CETs reaching retirement age may apply to receive Emeritus Status.
-Emeritus Status will allow you to maintain a CER, CDR, and/or CET designation without reapplying for future recertification.
+Emeritus Status will allow you to maintain a CER, CDR, and/or CET designation without certification renewal.
 To qualify, you must be at least 59 years of age, must have held an active CER, CDR, and/or CET designation, and have been a member in good standing for at least a continuous 6-year period.

-- To apply for an Emeritus Status, you must complete the Recertification Application on your AAERT Dashboard.
+- To apply for an Emeritus Status, you must have the required 3.0 CEUs required for renewal on your AAERT Dashboard.

-- Upon approval of your Emeritus Status, a new CER, CDR, and/or CET certificate will be issued with no assigned expiration date.
+- Upon approval of your Emeritus Status, a new CER, CDR, and/or CET certificate will be issued with no assigned renewal date.

 - To maintain Emeritus Status once approved, you must remain a PROFESSIONAL MEMBER of AAERT in good standing.

-- Emeritus Status - Due by Membership Expiration Date in your third year: $150 one-time fee.
+- Emeritus Status Fee- Due by Membership Expiration Date in your third year: $150 one-time fee.

-- Note: Once an applicant submits the required documentation and essay, and their Emeritus status is approved, the status will take effect from the approval date onward and will not be applied retroactively.
+- Note: Once an applicant submits the required documentation and essay via email to aaert@aaert.org, and their Emeritus status is approved, the status will take effect from the approval date onward and will not be applied retroactively.